Skip to main content

 ttlSecondsAfterFinished

-How long to keep the record of a finished task (Complete or Error) before Pai deletes the Agent resource.
+How long to keep the record of a finished Session (Complete or Error) before the controller deletes the Session CR.

 ttlSecondsAfterFinished: 604800 # 7 days